-If you only have 2 days in Mexico City, I suggest you combine day 1 and day 2, or day 1 plus the Teotihuacan pyramids (keep scrolling!).
+If you only have 2 days in Mexico City, I suggest you combine day 1 and day 2, or day 1 plus a day trip to the Teotihuacan pyramids (keep scrolling!).

 MORNING | Trendy Roma Norte

-So far, we’ve explored some of Mexico City’s more historic districts, but today you’ll be visiting a thoroughly modern neighborhood: Roma Norte.
-If you only have 48 hours in Mexico City, follow the itinerary for the first two days, but if you have more time these modern neighborhoods are really worth a visit.
+I hope you’re enjoying your Mexico City itinerary so far!
+If you have 4 days in Mexico City, today you’ll be visiting a thoroughly modern neighborhood: Roma Norte.
+If you only have 72 hours in Mexico City, follow the itinerary for the first three days, but if you have more time these modern neighborhoods are really worth a visit.

 Be sure to arrive early (not sleeping in!) and stop by Panaderia Rosetta [Colima 179, Roma Norte] for some freshly ground coffee and a tasty pastry for breakfast.
 You can tell it’s a local favorite because of the crowds.
 You might have to battle your way in, but it’s worth it!

 Whatever your age, though, there’s sure to be something for you fashion-wise at one of the many independent clothes stores which litter the district.
 There are very few chain stores in this part of town; instead, it’s all about originality, and I love it!

 I particularly recommend Goodbye Folk [Colima 198, Cuauhtémoc], a sprawling vintage store where you’ll be able to pick out clothes from across the ages, as well as shoes that are made to order.
 There’s even a “secret” barbershop tucked away in the back!